 Virginia is not a tropical beach destination, but it has several coastal areas worth considering.

-If your main goal is warm-water beach relaxation with a more island-style feel, compare Virginia with Hawaii, the Caribbean, or the Ultimate Hawaii Travel Guide.
+If your main goal is warm-water beach relaxation with a more island-style feel, compare Virginia with the Ultimate Caribbean Travel Guide, All-Inclusive Resorts Explained, or the Ultimate Hawaii Travel Guide.
 If you want a beach trip that also includes history, road trips, and East Coast convenience, Virginia can be a very good fit.

 Best Mountain and Outdoor Trips in Virginia